-While job fairs can be helpful for finding qualified candidates, non-recruiting-specific events are also an excellent opportunity to meet motivated industry professionals who are eager to network and advance in their field.
-For example, if you’re looking to hire a software engineer, find a local group, meetup or association focused on software development and attend a local meeting.
-The most passionate professionals will quickly stand out.
+While job fairs can be helpful in recruiting employees, non-recruiting-specific events can also offer an excellent opportunity to meet motivated industry professionals who are eager to network and advance in their field.
+For example, if you’re looking to hire a software engineer, find a local group, meetup or association focused on software development and attend a meeting.
+The most passionate professionals can quickly stand out.

 10. Include peers in the interview process

 Sometimes the ideal person to interview a candidate is someone already working in the same or a similar role.
 This employee already knows what it takes to excel in the position and can verify whether candidates have the skills and experience needed to do the job well.
 Current employees can also give an accurate description of day-to-day experiences and help candidates better understand what they can expect if hired.